bolclover/forecast_accuracy/README.md

 **# Solving:**

-1. Formula used:
+1. Formula used to measure accuracy: MAPE, BIAS

-MAPE
-BIAS
+3. Used ranking to define the lag of data

-3. Dashboard visualized by Power BI:
+4. Dashboard visualized by Power BI: